padrinobook/padrinobook/02-job-vacancy-application.md

     3 examples, 0 failures

 Cool, all tests passed!
-We didn't exactly use behaviour-driven development until now, but  will do so in the next parts.
+We didn't exactly use behavior-driven development until now, but  will do so in the next parts.

 **Red-Green Cycle**